alphagov/transformation-dashboard/_posts/2000-01-14-universal-credit.markdown

 successes: |
-  - Delivered a prototype digital solution on 3 October 2013
   - Established a digital team at DWP, building user-centred services
-  - Release alpha service to a group of users in Sutton
+  - Release service to a group of users in Sutton

 challenges: |
   - Complex service, affecting up to 10 million people